Sir William McAlpine, 6th Baronet: Early life and career

 Born in London in 1936 at the family-owned Dorchester Hotel, McAlpine was the oldest son of Sir Edwin McAlpine, 5th Bt (who was given a life peerage as Lord McAlpine of Moffat in 1980) by his marriage to Ella Mary Gardner Garnett.
 His great-grandfather was "Concrete Bob", Sir Robert McAlpine, the first of the McAlpine baronets and the founder of the construction company.
 He had two younger brothers Alistair McAlpine, Baron McAlpine of West Green and David McAlpine.

 Brought up at the family home in Surrey and educated at Charterhouse, McAlpine joined the family firm from school, starting his career at the Hayes Depot in Middlesex, a 30 acre site which housed the McAlpine railway locomotive and wagon fleet.
 The years after the Second World War were a busy time for the construction industry.

-He served in the Life Guards for two years from 1954.
+He did his National Service in the Life Guards for two years from 1954.

-In 1973, McAlpine purchased the historic British LNER Class A3 4472 Flying Scotsman steam locomotive, saving it from possible demise and repatriating it from the United States two years after a U.S. tour which had bankrupted its previous owner, Alan Pegler.
+In 1973, McAlpine purchased the historic British 4472 Flying Scotsman steam locomotive, saving it from possible demise and repatriating it from the United States two years after a U.S. tour which had bankrupted its previous owner, Alan Pegler.
 Sir William maintained and ran the locomotive as a service to the British public and international steam community until the mid-1990s, when it was purchased by steam enthusiast Tony Marchington.

 In 1990, on the death of his father, McAlpine inherited his baronetcy and became Sir William.
 He was patron of the Clan MacAlpine Society.
 He served as High Sheriff of Buckinghamshire for 1999.
 He was a director and trustee of the educational charity Shiplake Court Limited.

 In 2007 McAlpine was president of the Smeatonian Society of Civil Engineers to which he had been elected a member in 1985.

 He was also the president of the Railway Benevolent Institution, known as the Railway Benefit Fund, a charity helping current and retired railway industry workers.